ucb-eecs251b/sp22-labs/lab1/spec.md

 program) which can then be simulated with your Rocket Chip and "accelerator" block together to test end-to-end system functionality.
 Chipyard provides the infrastructure to help you do this for both VCS (Synopsys) and Verilator (open-source).
 In this lab, we are just focusing on a Rocket core in isolation, so we will run some assembly tests on a Rocket config.
-You can edit the configs being use in `chipyard/variables.mk` or through overriding the make invocation with `CONFIG=YourConfig`.
+You can edit the configs being used in `chipyard/variables.mk` or through overriding the make invocation with `CONFIG=YourConfig`.
 In this case, we will work with a Rocket config that is a basic Rocket core (includes L1 data and instruction caches) with an on-chip scratchpad memory.
-Go to the `chipyard/sims/vcs` directory and run:
+Go to the `chipyard/sims/vcs/` directory and run:

 ```
 # build the "scratchpad"